sbaliza/30DesafiosSOC_Iniciante/Challenge#1/Day#2- Log Analysis Basics: Windows Security Logs.md

    - Logon Type
    - Source Network Address

-### Step 3: Check for Account Lockouts
-1. Attempt a few additional failed logins to intentionally lock out the account (e.g., 5 failed login attempts).
-2. After the account is locked, look for Event ID 4740 (Account Lockout).
+### **Step 2: Detect the Log in Windows Event Viewer**
+1. In the **Event Viewer**, navigate to:
+   `Windows Logs → Security`
+2. Look for **Event ID 4624** (Successful Logon).
+This event will show you the successful logins to the system.
-3. Analyze the event details:
+3. Take a screenshot of the event details, including:
- - Locked User Account
+   - User Name
- - Lockout Time
+   - Logon Type
- - Source IP Address
+   - Source Network Address
-4. Take a screenshot of the account lockout event.
+   - Logon Time

 ## Conclusion:
 - Understanding Windows Security Logs: Windows Security Logs are essential for identifying suspicious behavior such as unauthorized login attempts, privilege escalation, and system configuration changes.